aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 ### Conductor (optional)

-For production deployments, DBOS recommends connecting to **Conductor** — a management service that adds distributed recovery coordination, workflow dashboards, and queue observability.
+For production deployments, DBOS recommends connecting to **Conductor**, a management service that adds distributed recovery coordination, workflow dashboards, and queue observability.
 Conductor is architecturally off the critical path: each server opens an outbound websocket connection to it, and if the connection drops the application continues operating normally.
 Conductor has no direct access to your database and is never involved in workflow execution itself.

 <img src="/assets/img/dbos-conductor-architecture.png" alt="DBOS Conductor architecture" style="width:100%;margin:1.5rem 0;">
 {: .mx-auto.d-block :}
-**Conductor is out of band: application servers open outbound websocket connections to it for observability and recovery — never for workflow execution**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}
+**Conductor is out of band: application servers open outbound websocket connections to it for observability and recovery, never for workflow execution**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 ---